 Too Many Monitors?
-Here’s How to Pick the Right One
+Here’s How to Choose the Right One

-Here are five key factors to consider when choosing the best monitor for your needs.
+These are the key factors to consider when picking the best monitor for your needs.

 Select options and limit the number of products